-- A single breasted navy blue blazer, bearing two silver buttons.

-- A white shirt with long or short sleeves.
+- A. A single breasted navy blue blazer, bearing two silver buttons. - B. A white shirt with long or short sleeves.

-- The official AAU tie worn without tie pin.

-- Plain light gray trousers without cuffs.

-- An official badge. - Un-patterned dark blue or black socks. - Black slip-on shoes for use on the match area. - A whistle attached to a white chord. - Referees and Judges may wear a clip or elastic to secure long hair. - All officials must present their license credentials to the Chief Referee or Council of Referees prior to the commencement of the opening ceremonies. - Jewelry of any kind is not allowed, including watches, wedding rings and stud earrings.
+- C. The official AAU tie is worn without a tie pin. - D. Plain light gray trousers without cuffs. - E. An official badge. - F. Un-patterned dark blue or black socks. - G. Black shoes for use in the match area. - H. A whistle attached to a white chord. - I. Referees and Judges may wear a clip or elastic to secure long hair. - J. All officials must present their license credentials to the Chief Referee or Council of Referees prior to the commencement of the opening ceremonies. - K. Jewelry of any kind is not allowed, including watches, wedding rings and stud earrings. - L. Modification may be made to referee attire to accommodate religious beliefs.
+All modifications must be approved by the executive committee.
+The following modifications are acceptable, including but are not limited to: turbans, hijabs, skirts, and yamakas.